 Data centers, which house computer data systems, are energy hogs that use increasingly more energy thanks to the shift towards cloud computing.
 The large energy appetite of data centers has been well-documented: Facilities are often run at full power 24 hours a day, seven days a week, regardless of demand, gobbling up two percent of the nation’s electricity, and their backup generators are often powered by diesel.

 The way data centers use water and how much they use is less well-known.

-There are nearly 3 million data centers in the United States, ranging in size from several servers in an office closet to the 3.5 million square foot Switch SuperNAP data center in Las Vegas, Nevada.
+There are nearly three thousand data centers in the United States, ranging in size from several servers in an office closet to the 3.5 million square foot Switch SuperNAP data center in Las Vegas, Nevada.
 California has the largest concentration, at 800 centers.

 All large data servers use water, both directly and indirectly: They withdraw water directly to cool the servers that get hot from operational use, and they use water indirectly because they power their servers and cooling systems with electricity generated at power plants which rely on water for their own cooling needs.